leoste/SoundVisualizer/README.md

-# sound-visualizer
+# SoundVisualizer
-Visualize sound and do some cool rendering with it
+Program that visualizes an audio file and renders it into a video.
+WIP